heysokam/cvulkan/readme.md

 `cvulkan` focuses exclusively on ergonomics & helper code.
 The goal is to fully respect Vulkan concepts and constructs,
-with little to none abstraction.
+with little to no abstraction.

 At any time, you'll be able to drop the `cvulkan` API
 and write standard Vulkan using the Vulkan specification as normal.